PrinceLahoti/PrinceLahoti/README.md

-- 👋 Hi, I’m @PrinceLahoti.I am a student at St. Michael's School in Siliguri.
+- 👋 Hi, I’m @PrinceLahoti.I am a student at St. Michael's School in Siliguri, West Bengal.
 - 👀 I’m interested in Technologies and Computer Science.

 <!---